Azathothas/Stars/README.md

 - [Xfennec/progress](https://github.com/Xfennec/progress) – Linux tool to show progress for cp, mv, dd, ... (formerly known as cv)
 - [ZerBea/hcxtools](https://github.com/ZerBea/hcxtools) – A small set of tools to convert packets from capture files to hash files for use with Hashcat or John the Ripper.
 - [a1ive/nwinfo](https://github.com/a1ive/nwinfo) – Hardware information utility for Windows
+- [a2flo/standalone_musl](https://github.com/a2flo/standalone_musl) – A musl libc fork providing enhanced glibc compatibility and facilitating the creation of "semi-static" binaries.
 - [akopytov/sysbench](https://github.com/akopytov/sysbench) – Scriptable database and system performance benchmark
 - [allinurl/goaccess](https://github.com/allinurl/goaccess) – GoAccess is a real-time web log analyzer and interactive viewer that runs in a terminal in *nix systems or through your browser.
 - [apache/guacamole-server](https://github.com/apache/guacamole-server) – Mirror of Apache Guacamole Server